tomoyk/github-availability-report-analysis/README.md

 # GitHub Availability Report Analysis

 This repository includes the result of analyzing GitHub Availability Report.
-This program aims to collect realistic failure scenario for my study.
+This code aims to collect realistic failure scenario for my study.

 The original data source is GitHub Tech Blog as below.